rosswin/osgeo/README.md

                 Example: filename
                 Example: orig_fname

-USAGE:
+### USAGE:

 When outputting a gpkg, the original files are added as layers inside the gpkg you choose.
 The following command line:

-vector_merge.sh -e gpkg -o Statewide_Points.gpkg -a island
+`vector_merge.sh -e gpkg -o Statewide_Points.gpkg -a island`

 Produces the following output:

 ![gpkg_output](/images/vector_merge_gpkg_out.png)

 Meanwhile, a shapefile export is pretty straightforward.
 The following command line:

-vector_merge.sh -e shp -o Statewide_Points.shp -a island
+`vector_merge.sh -e shp -o Statewide_Points.shp -a island`

 Produces the following output:

 ![shp_output](/images/vector_merge_shp_out.png)

+An outside merge is used to merge the attribute tables, so no information is lost.
 And, of course, the -a flag is respected in the merged file's resulting attribute table no matter what output format you use:

 ![attr_output](/images/vector_merge_attr_out.png)